Sheriff: Five boats sank in Texas Trump parade, no injuries | Science-Environment

 Sheriff: Five boats sank in Texas Trump parade, no injuries

-The first call for help came at 12:15 pm, and later distress calls were for boats taking on water, stalled engines, and capsizing, Dark said.
+The first call for help came at 12.15 am, and later distress calls were for boats taking on water, stalled engines and capsizing, Dark said.
 Three of the boats that sank were towed to shore, while the other two were still at the bottom of the lake, she said.

 ALSO READ